Description

 This course fulfills the following GE requirements: Science, Math, and Computer Sci/SCI

 Presents the fundamentals of human genetics.
 Includes physical basis of inheritance, the mechanics of inheritance, probability, sex chromosomal abnormalities, autosomal anomalies, gene structure and function, molecular genetics, behavioral genetics, twinning and contemporary issues in human genetics.
-Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement, AND (BI 101 and BI 102), or (BI 211 and BI 212), or BI 112.
+Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement, AND (BI 101 and BI 102), or (BI 211 or BI 221Z and BI 212 or BI 222Z), or BI 112.
+Audit available.

 BI 231.
 Human Anatomy & Physiology I. 4 Credits.

-Introduces basic anatomical and physiological terms, tissues, the integumentary, skeletal, muscular and nervous systems including nervous histology, physiology, spinal cord and nerves.
-Includes lecture discussions complemented by laboratories involving microscopy, animal dissection, physiological exercises and computer based exercises.
+Introduces basic anatomical and physiological terminology, tissues, the integumentary, skeletal, muscular and nervous systems including nervous histology, physiology, spinal cord and nerves.
+Includes lecture discussions complemented by laboratories involving microscopy, animal dissection, physiological exercises and computer-based exercises.
 This is the first course in a three-course sequence.
-Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 65 or equivalent placement, and BI 112 or (BI 211 and BI 212).
+Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 65 or equivalent placement, and BI 112 or BI 221Z or (BI 211 and BI 212).
 Audit available.

 This course fulfills the following GE requirements: Science, Math, and Computer Sci/SCI